Nesser brothers: Outside football

 There were 12 children in the Nesser family.
 Ironically the only boy who didn't play football was Pete, the largest of the Nesser brothers, who weighed in at 350 pounds.
 The game simply didn't appeal to him.
 He worked as a boilermaker for the Pennsylvania Railroad for a remarkable 57 years, starting in 1890 at age 13, and continuing until his retirement in 1947.
 Pete died on May 29, 1954, at the age of 76.

 Meanwhile, the football career of Raymond, the youngest of the brothers, remains somewhat of a mystery.
 It seems he only played in few games with his brothers, but he did appear in photos advertising the Panhandles.
 He didn't follow his brothers into the boilermaker trade, either; instead he became a police officer for the city of Columbus.
 Raymond died on September 2, 1969, at the age of 71.

 Other teams

-The Nessers also played for a little for the Massillon Tigers, Akron Indians, Akron Pros, Canton Bulldogs, Shelby Blues, Cleveland Panthers and the New York Giants.
+The Nessers also played for the Massillon Tigers, Akron Indians, Akron Pros, Canton Bulldogs, Shelby Blues, Cleveland Panthers and the New York Giants.
 Ted, the first Nesser to make money at football, played for Massillon's state championship team in 1904, 1905 and 1906.
 Older brother John also played for the Tigers, in 1905, before Carr formed the Panhandles in 1907.
 Meanwhile, Al won two NFL Championships with the Akron Pros (1920) and the New York Giants (1927).
 Frank was usually recruited by Peggy Parratt to play for his Akron Indians.